-Cash and cash equivalents decreased in the current period when compared to the comparative period due to decreased cash from operations and timing of sales receipts.
+Cash and cash equivalents is higher than 2023 but lower than 2022 and fluctuates based on timing of sales receipts and settlement of payables.
 Total assets were lower than prior year due to the impairment of exploration and evaluation assets recorded in the prior year.
 Non-current financial liabilities decreased as payments on the lease assets are being made.